 ‘I did, I did,’ cried the child, with an outbreak of passionate tears.

 Sally, upon this, searched the floor and tables, and nothing could be more clear than that the raisins were not there.
 Alas!
-They could not doubt that she had eaten them, for she had been left alone in the kitchen for a few minutes, and Sally herself admitted that they could not have gone without hands.
+They could not doubt that she had eaten them.
+She had been left alone in the kitchen for a few minutes.
+Sally herself admitted that they could not have gone without hands.

 ‘Now, if you will speak the truth,’ said the mistress, gravely, ‘and confess that you took those raisins’—

 ‘I didn’t,’ repeated the child, now too much in a passion to care what she said; ‘I don’t want the nasty raisins, and I won’t have them.’

 ‘Then, Sally, you must go these errands by yourself,’ said the mistress.
 ‘I meant to have let her go with you, but now she must stay here, by herself.’
 Little Rie looked up as she went away and saw that she was very stern and angry.
 O, how little either of them thought that they should never look one another in the face again!